kamilburda/batcher/docs/sections/Usage.md

 ### Export Options

-Pressing the `Options...` button reveals additional export options, particularly file format options (compression for PNG, image quality for JPG, etc.).
+Pressing the `Export Options...` button reveals additional export options, particularly file format options (compression for PNG, image quality for JPG, etc.).

 If you need to adjust options for a file format not recognized by Batcher, set `How to adjust file format options` to `Interactively`.
 You will be prompted to set the file format options right after you start batch processing.